apache/servicemix4-features/examples/cxf-camel-nmr/README.txt

 When inside the console, just run the following commands to install the
 example:

-  features addUrl mvn:org.apache.servicemix.nmr/apache-servicemix-nmr/${servicemix.nmr.version}/xml/features
+  features/addUrl mvn:org.apache.servicemix.nmr/apache-servicemix-nmr/${servicemix.nmr.version}/xml/features
-  features addUrl mvn:org.apache.servicemix.features/apache-servicemix/${version}/xml/features
+  features/addUrl mvn:org.apache.servicemix.features/apache-servicemix/${version}/xml/features
-  features install examples-cxf-camel-nmr
+  features/install examples-cxf-camel-nmr

 If you have all the bundles available in your local repo, the installation of the example will be very fast, otherwise it may take some time to